Omarbousfer/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6) program have a function that prints 10 times the numbers, from 0 to 14, followed by a new line
 7) program have a function that draws a straight line in the terminal
 8) program have a function that draws a diagonal line on the terminal
+9) program have a function that prints a square, followed by a new line